Adversarial Tradeoffs in Robust State Estimation

 \section{Conclusion}

-We analyzed the robustness-accuracy tradeoffs arising in linear inverse problems.
+We analyzed the robustness-accuracy tradeoffs arising in Kalman Filtering.
 We did this in two parts.
 We first provided an algorithm to solve for the optimal adversarial perturbation, which can be used to trace out the Pareto boundary.
-We then bounded the gap between the adversarial and standard risk in terms of the spectral properties of the underlying linear model.
-These bounds generalize the robustness-accuracy tradeoffs arising in the classification and linear regression settings.
-We then specialized these general results to study the tradeoffs arising in adversarial Kalman Filtering for linear systems, where we demonstrated that the accuracy decrease of the nominal Kalman estimator under adversarial measurements can be bounded by the eigenvalues of the observability gramian, a control-theoretic object.
-An interesting avenue of future work is to have an analytic characterization of the solutions $A_\lambda$ along the Pareto boundary of the linear inverse problem, such that we can not only bound the fragility of the nominal solution, but also the conservatism of adversarially robust solutions.
-On the control side, we pave the way for numerous avenues for future work including the analysis of robustness-performance tradeoffs in LQR control.
-It would also be interesting to study the tradeoffs arising in estimation from an infinite horizon perspective.
+We then bounded the gap between the adversarial and standard state estimation error in terms of the spectral properties of the observability gramian.
+These bounds extend upon the robustness-accuracy tradeoff results arising in the classification and linear regression settings.
+An interesting avenue of future work is to extend these results to infinite horizon filtering, and combine them with tradeoff analyses in LQR control \citep{lee2022performance} to provide an understanding of the adversarial tradeoffs in the control of partially observed linear systems.
+It would also be interesting to consider the adversarial tradeoffs of state estimation when adversarial state perturbations are also present.